openfoodfoundation/vine/README.md

 # Open Food Foundation VINE: Vouchers Integration Engine

 VINE is a voucher management platform owned & managed by the Open Food Foundation.
-It is a Laravel application, leveraging the power of Vue3 and TailwindCSS.
+It is a Laravel application, leveraging the power of Vue3 and TailwindCSS

 ## Developer initial setup